Day 8: October 14th, 2019

 I work on my blog all morning and then we go for pad thai lunch (no 2), this time at a different restaurant, just for variety.
 We walk around downtown some more, admiring the vibrancy.
-Flagstaff seems like a very livable city, with a great abundance of breweries, ethnicly-diverse restaurants, and community events.
+Flagstaff seems like a very livable city, with a great abundance of breweries, ethnically-diverse restaurants, and community events.

-Sharon, the trail angel, meets us mid-afternoon and wants to show us around.
+Sharon, the trail angel, meets us mid-afternoon and offers to show us around.
 She’s lived in Flagstaff for a pretty long time and is very involved in the community.
-We opt to go on a mural tour and suddenly a whole new aspect of the city comes alive.
+We opt to go on a mural tour and suddenly a whole new aspect of the city pops out.
 Sharon has incredible insight into these murals since she got a tour of them from the artists themselves.
 Having the many details pointed out and explained makes them really come alive.
 We also check out some historic buildings.
-All the while I am feeling so lucky to be getting this private walking tour from a local.
+All the while, I’m feeling so lucky to be getting this private walking tour from a local.
 I’ve learned so much more about the town in such a short period of time.

 This experience is precisely why I try to meet trail angels in the towns I travel through.
 Trail towns are a part of the journey and I want to see them as places where people live and not just as places where I was able to eat, shower, and buy my resupply.

 After the lovely and informative walk through town, we go to the Mother Road Brewery for beers.
 One of Sharon’s friends is there, Mackenzie, and she buys us all a beer.
 We sit with her and her family, learning about the school system in Flagstaff.
 This is also a foodie town, so we try some delicacies from the nearby Italian pizzeria, Pizzicletta.

 After all this, we hit another restaurant for a little bit of sushi.
 We try to buy Sharon’s dinner but she won’t let us.
-There is talk of also going to the local observatory but everyone is too tired after food and beer.
+There’s talk of also going to the local observatory but everyone is too tired after food and beer.
 I’m ready for bed just after 9 pm.